 MODELING TECHNICAL INFORMATION

 This section lists some general modelling information that you should be aware of when creating aircraft and scenery models for Microsoft Flight Simulator 2024.
-This page also provides an overview of the gLTF format.
+It should be noted that the simulation uses a modified glTF format for models, which is discussed on the following page:

 In-Sim Graphics Settings